Generic Name: methylphenidate hydrochloride

 If improvement is not observed after appropriate dosage adjustment over a one-month period, the drug should be discontinued.

 Chewable Tablets: Start with 5 mg twice daily (before breakfast and lunch) with gradual increments of 5 to 10 mg weekly.

 If paradoxical aggravation of symptoms or other adverse effects occur, reduce dosage, or, if necessary, discontinue the drug.

-Methylphenidate Hydrochloride Chewable Tablets should be periodically discontinued to assess the child's condition.
+Methylphenidate hydrochloride should be periodically discontinued to assess the child's condition.
 Improvement may be sustained when the drug is either temporarily or permanently discontinued.